 Microbiome

-We study the interrelationships between intestinal microbiota, immunity and animal behavior in pigs for a greater productive efficiency through improvements in animal welfare.
+We study the interrelationships between intestinal microbiota, immunity and animal behavior in pigs for greater productive efficiency through improvements in animal welfare.

 BDporc